ghassenabdedayem/Link-prediction/README.md

 - Very long abstracts more than 256 words: 4,171
 - Huge abstracts more than 512 words: 65
 #### After normalization:
-We normalized the text by removing special characters and applying Lemmatization using the WordNet lemmatizer three times with different part-of-speech tags: the first time as a noun, the second as an adjective, the third as a verb.
+We normalized the text by removing special characters and stop words and by applying Lemmatization using the WordNet lemmatizer (three times with different part-of-speech tags: the first time as a noun, the second as an adjective, the third as a verb).
 The output of the text cleaning of the abstracts has the below characteristics:
 - Longest sentence = 915 words
 - Number of words = 188,891 words
-- Empty abstracts = 7249
+- Empty abstracts = 7,249
 - Long abstracts more than 128 words = 11,217
 - Very long abstracts more than 256 words = 95
 - Huge abstracts more than 512 words = 12